earok/scorpion-editor-demos/README.md

 The editor itself is not open source - but all of the included demos are.

+* Zelda: Return of the Hylian demo based on the games by Nintendo and the fan work by Vincent Jouillat.
+Includes tracker music by Coma28
+* Ace Attorney demo based on the games by Capcom.
+* Alex Kidd demo based on the games by Sega.
+* RepairWare demo ported from the game by Sergio Cornaga.

 Documentation still needs to be done.

 Please report all bugs to the EAB thread: http://eab.abime.net/showthread.php?p=1357780, or email me directly at earok 3d at gmail dot com